Juan-Oclock/Parkee/WARP.md

 - Full-width cards with 16pt margins
 - Use Apple Maps for navigation (not custom implementation)
 - Maintain consistent spacing and typography scale
-- Green primary button for main actions
+- Yellow Green primary buttons for main actions (#A8DE28)
+- Iris Purple backgrounds and headers (#6B41C7)
-- Black secondary buttons with white text
+- Dark card backgrounds (#2D2D35) with white text
+- Raisin Black for primary dark areas (#1E1E2A)
-- System gray backgrounds for cards and inputs
+- Apple Green for secondary accents and success states (#8DB633)

 ## Testing Strategy